Rewilding, hillwalking and the extraordinary history of these islands.

 What would a natural upland habitat have looked like in Britain before humans started having the dominant influence?

 This is a particularly interesting question, because we have two completely different baselines in Britain.
 The more recent one is the situation that prevailed after the ice retreated, and a temperate climate returned.
 I’m talking about parts of the Boreal and Atlantic stages, roughly between 9000 and 5000 years ago.
-It seems that during this period, Britain was more or less covered by closed canopy rainforest from top to toe.
+It seems that during this period, much of western Britain was covered by rainforest.
 I’m using the term rainforest precisely: to denote forests that are wet enough to support epiphytes, plants that grow on other plants.
 Wherever you see polypody, the many-footed fern, growing along the branches of a tree, it’s a reminder that you are looking at rainforest fragment.

 Hardly any land in this country would have been treeless at this time.
 With the exception of the summits of the Cairngorms, Ben Nevis and one or two other mountains, there is nowhere here that is too high for them to grow.
 Our bare and rocky hills are an artefact of deforestation, heavy grazing and the subsequent loss of soil.